C++ Map Emplace Hint Function - C++ Programming Tutorial

 Explanation:

-In this example, we have created the map m1 that stores employee names as keys and their departments as their values.
-First, we have inserted the key-value pairs with the emplace function.
-After that, we use the emplace_hint function with the position hint (m1.end) to insert the new element "albert" into the map.
-Finally, it displays all the map elements that show the new pair was added successfully, while maintaining the order.
+In this instance, we've established the map m1 to store employee names as keys and their corresponding departments as values.
+Initially, we've added the key-value pairs using the emplace method.
+Subsequently, we've employed the emplace_hint function along with the specified position hint (m1.end) to incorporate the new entry "albert" into the map.
+Ultimately, the display showcases all map elements, affirming the successful addition of the new pair without disrupting the existing order.

 C++ Example to Insert Elements into a Map Using emplace_hint with Iterators